MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-platform-automation-and-devops.md

 An SAP application consists of systems, environments, and landscapes.
 Platform automation and DevOps target these components.

 The following diagram illustrates the dependencies between SAP systems, environments, and landscapes.
-The application has three landscapes: SAP ERP central component (ecc), SAP customer relationship management (CRM), and SAP business warehouse (bw).
+The application has three landscapes: SAP ERP Central Component (ecc), SAP customer relationship management (CRM), and SAP Business Warehouse (BW).
 Each landscape has three environment tiers: development, quality assurance, and production.
 Each environment contains one or more systems.

 ![Diagram showing architectural dependencies between SAP systems, environments, and landscapes.](media/architectural-principles.png)